 - Why problems develop, and how to help

 - A clear framework for the counselling process

-The course commences at 10.30am on the Monday (Registration and refreshments 10.30–11.30am) and finishes after a delicious lunch in our attractive dining room on the Friday at 2.30pm.
+The course commences at 10.30am on the Monday (Registration and refreshments 10.30–11.30am) and finishes after lunch on Friday at 2.30pm.

-On Monday to Thursday the sessions end at around 9pm and Tuesday to Thursday the course starts at 9am.
+On Monday to Thursday the sessions end at around 8.30pm and Tuesday to Thursday the course starts at 9am.

 How to book

 here, or for more information please email our short courses team.